Malcolm Morley (artist): Life

 In the mid-1960s, Morley briefly taught at Ohio State University, and then moved back to New York City, where he taught at the School of Visual Arts (1967–1969) and Stony Brook University (1970–1974).

 Morley had early solo gallery exhibitions at venues including the Clocktower Gallery, Institute for Art and Urban Resources, New York (1976); Nancy Hoffman Gallery, New York (1979); and Stefanotty Gallery, New York (1979).
 He participated in the major international exhibition Documenta, in Kassel, in 1972 and 1977, and in the Carnegie International, in 1985.

 The Whitechapel Gallery, in London, organized a major retrospective exhibition in 1983, resulting in his winning the inaugural Turner Prize, awarded by the Tate, in 1984.
 The artist remembered the moment he learned he had won the prize: "When the call came to say he had won, he was sitting in his loft studio in the Bowery, 'watching a bum shitting on the street.
 It felt unreal: here I was watching this act; the next minute I'm told I've won the Turner.
 I was floored.'"

-The following year, he bought Methodist church in Bellport, on Long Island, New York State, where he would live for the remainder of his life.
+The following year, he bought a Methodist church in Bellport, Long Island, New York State, where he would reside for the remainder of his life.
 In the early 1980s he was married to the Brazilian artist Marcia Grostein.
 Morley was granted American citizenship in 1990.
 He was the subject of museum exhibitions at venues including Tate Liverpool (1991); the Musée National d'Art Moderne, Centre Georges Pompidou, Paris (1993); Fundación La Caixa, Madrid (1995); the Hayward Gallery, London (2001); and the Ashmolean Museum, Oxford (2013–14).

 At the time of his death Morley resided in Bellport, New York, where he shared a home with Lida Morley, his loving and caring wife since 1986.
-He died on June 1, 2018 at the age of 86, six days shy of his 87th birthday.
+He died in Bellport on June 1, 2018, six days shy of his 87th birthday.